Trial division: Method

 Given an integer n (n refers to "the integer to be factored"), the trial division consists of systematically testing whether n is divisible by any smaller number.
 Clearly, it is only worthwhile to test candidate factors less than n, and in order from two upwards because an arbitrary n is more likely to be divisible by two than by three, and so on.
-With this ordering, there is no point in testing for divisibility by four if the number has already been determined not divisible by two, and so on for three and any multiple of three, etc. Therefore, the effort can be reduced by selecting only prime numbers as candidate factors.
-Furthermore, the trial factors need go no further than $\scriptstyle\sqrt{n}$ because, if n is divisible by some number p, then n = p × q and if q were smaller than p, n would have been detected earlier as being divisible by q or by a prime factor of q.
+With this ordering, there is no point in testing for divisibility by four if the number has already been determined not divisible by two, and so on for three and any multiple of three, etc. Therefore, the effort can be reduced by selecting only prime numbers as candidate factors, provided they are repeatedly tested until they fail.
+Furthermore, the trial factors need go no further than $\scriptstyle\sqrt{n}$ because if n is composite, it must have at least one factor ≤ $\scriptstyle\sqrt(n)$, which would have been detected earlier; having all factors > $\scriptstyle\sqrt(n)$ is impossible because the product of any two would be > n.

+When a trial division is successful, the process is applied recursively to the resulting quotient.

 A definite bound on the prime factors is possible.
 Suppose P_{i} is the i'th prime, so that P_{1} = 2, P_{2} = 3, P_{3} = 5, etc. Then the last prime number worth testing as a possible factor of n is P_{i} where P^{2}_{i + 1} > n; equality here would mean that P_{i + 1} is a factor.
 Thus, testing with 2, 3, and 5 suffices up to n = 48 not just 25 because the square of the next prime is 49, and below n = 25 just 2 and 3 are sufficient.
 Should the square root of n be an integer, then it is a factor and n is a perfect square.

 The trial division algorithm in pseudocode: